-	- Code39 does not consider lower case characters when we download and install it through “dafont” but it is easily encoded with extended fonts provided in IDAutomation Code-39 Font package.
+- Code39 does not consider lower case characters when we download and install it through “dafont” but it is easily encoded with extended fonts provided in the IDAutomation Code-39 Font package.

 - The bars for a different type of barcodes will vary in terms of the width of the bar and any other width in spaces between bars, but not be the same as per other barcode fonts.

-- There are many other barcode fonts are available in different web sources and gives us a lot many options to choose as per our requirement.
+- There are many other barcode fonts are available in different web sources and gives us a lot many options to choose from as per our requirement.

 - Code39 barcode is sometimes also referred to as Code 3 of 9 is the most used barcode among other barcode fonts and is scannable by every barcode scanner.
 This can encode 26 upper-case letters, 10 digits & 7-Special characters.